DENNIS C. HENRY, Ph.D.

 www.dennischenry.com

-Dennis C. Henry, Ph.D., is an independent consultant providing scientific and technical services to manufacturing and service industries, railroads, utilities, government agencies, private institutions and individuals.
-The practice was established in 1980 and has been operated continuously since that time.
+Dennis C. Henry, Ph.D., is a semi-retired consultant now providing limited services to previous clients and new clients seeking assistance on small projects (typically ten working hours or less) by e-mail and telephone.
+From 1980 to mid-2022 he provided scientific and technical services to manufacturing and service industries, railroads, utilities, government agencies, private institutions and individuals.
 He is a Life Senior Member of IEEE and the EMC Society of IEEE.

-Dr. Dennis C. Henry is Emeritus Professor of Physics at Gustavus Adolphus College, having retired in 2009 after 30 years of service, with 14 as Department Chairman.
-He received the Ph.D. in physics from the University of Iowa in 1978.
+Dr. Dennis C. Henry is Emeritus Professor of Physics at Gustavus Adolphus College, having retired in 2009 after 30 years of service, with 14 years as Department Chairman.
+He received the PhD in physics from the University of Iowa in 1978.
 His dissertation topic was "A Magnetic Susceptibility Study of the Alloy System SmPxS1-x".
-He holds the M.S. in physics from Purdue University and the A.B. in physics from Wabash College.
+He holds the MS in physics from Purdue University and the AB in physics from Wabash College.

 He taught the full range of courses, with regular offerings in electronics and instrumentation, electromagnetism and circuits, E&M theory, statistical and thermal physics, modern physics, physics of sound and music, and experimental modern physics.
 He developed and taught special-topics courses in magnetic measurements and materials, electromagnetic interference and compatibility, U.S. railroad history, and communications technology, among others.
 During schooling he worked in technical positions at 3M Company, Northern Pacific Railway Signal Department, Purdue University, University of Iowa, Hoosier Crown Corporation, Wabash College, and in his own electronics shop.